Nullity and Loop Complementation for Delta-Matroids: A Characterization of Delta-Matroids

 As $X$ is the ground set of $M\sub{X}$, we have $\min(M\sub{X}*X) = \max(M\sub{X})*X$.
 Again, as $X$ is the ground set of $M\sub{X}$, $\max(M\sub{X})*X$ is equicardinal iff $\max(M\sub{X})$ is equicardinal.
 The result follows now by Proposition~\ref{prop:matroid_card_prop}. \end{Proof}

-Note that, again, $\min(M*X)$ in Theorem~\ref{thm:char_matroids_indep_sets} may equivalently be replaced by $\max(M*X)$.
-Also note that while the second condition of Corollary~\ref{cor:char_matroids_bases} and of Theorem~\ref{thm:char_matroids_indep_sets} are identical, they concern (in general) very different set systems.
+Note that, again, $\min(M*X)$ in Corollary~\ref{cor:char_matroids_indep_sets} may equivalently be replaced by $\max(M*X)$.
+Also note that while the second condition of Corollary~\ref{cor:char_matroids_bases} and of Corollary~\ref{cor:char_matroids_indep_sets} are identical, they concern (in general) very different set systems.
 Indeed, if $M$ is a matroid described by its independent sets, then $\max(M)$ is the corresponding matroid described by its bases.

 From now on, we prefer the term \dmatroid instead of the equivalent notion of isodistant set system, as the former is well known.
 However, the results in this paper do not (directly) use the definition of \dmatroid; we use only the property of isodistance.